 Current faculty members agree teaching in the Immersion Program is the most energizing and challenging professional development experience in which they have ever participated.
 Faculty members have direct opportunity to influence the future of information literacy and to further expand its impact as an educational change agenda.

 The Immersion Program is planned and taught with collaboration and integration as its cornerstones.
 Faculty members contribute ideas and energy toward common solutions in support of co-faculty and attendees as well as overall Immersion goals and values.
-While faculty members typically specialize in one or two curricular areas, the teaching and learning experience in Immersion is deeply integrated and holistic.
+The teaching and learning experience in Immersion is deeply integrated and holistic.
 Faculty contribute to the overall program experience by teaching the duration of the program and in several areas of the curriculum.

 Expectations of Immersion Program Faculty

-- Participate in the teaching of at least three of the Immersion Programs in the next five years.
-New faculty will observe the foundational Classic program (Teacher and Program Tracks) in summer 2014 before being integrated into the teaching rotation.
+- Participate in the teaching of as many as three of the Immersion Programs in the next five years.
+New faculty will observe the foundational Classic program (Teacher and Program Tracks) in summer 2017 before being integrated into the teaching rotation.

 - Contribute creatively and collaboratively to the development and delivery of the Immersion experience.
 This includes individual and team teaching, facilitating small groups, 1:1 discussions, attending meals, evening activities and planning meetings and assessment/evaluation sessions with both individuals and groups.
 Flexibly adapt teaching “for the moment.”
 Develop handouts, notebooks and teaching tools.